githubtraining/reviewing-a-pull-request/responses/07_approve-pr.md

-This looks great!
-I think these changes look ready to merge. :+1:
+Thanks for requesting me as a reviewer.
+I think that this looks great, and these changes are ready to merge. :+1: